m-labbe/foobarqix-kata/README.md

 Write a program that prints numbers from 1 to 100, one number per line.
 For each printed number, use the following rules:

-- If the number is divisible by 3 or contains 3, print "Foo"
+- If the number is divisible by 3, write "Foo" instead of the number
-- If the number is divisible by 5 or contains 5, print "Bar"
+- If the number is divisible by 5, add "Bar"
-- If the number is divisible by 7 or contains 7, print "Qix"
+- If the number is divisible by 7, add "Qix"
+- For each digit 3, 5, 7 contained in the number add "Foo", "Bar", "Qix" in the order that the digit appears
+- If the number is not divisible by or does not contain 3, 5, or 7 write the number

 ## Examples
 | Expected Output | Description|